Kidney transplantation is the best way known to save a

 Almost anyone can

-If you decide to become a kidney donor, you need to contact the Living Donor Program in your area.
-Samples of your blood will be
+If you want to become a kidney donor, you need to contact the Living Donor Program in your area.

 CT scan of the kidneys to evaluate your kidneys,